sunquakes/jsonrpc4go/README.md

 	s, _ := jsonrpc4go.NewServer("http", "127.0.0.1", "3232") // the protocol is http
 	// s, _ := jsonrpc4go.NewServer("tcp", "127.0.0.1", "3232") // the protocol is tcp
 	// s.SetOptions(server.TcpOptions{"aaaaaa", 2 * 1024 * 1024}) // Custom package EOF when the protocol is tcp
+    s.SetBeforeFunc(func(id interface{}, method string, params interface{}) error {
+        // If the function returns an error, the program stops execution and returns an error message to the client
+        // return errors.New("Custom Error")
+        return nil
+    })
+    s.SetAfterFunc(func(id interface{}, method string, result interface{}) error {
+        // If the function returns an error, the program stops execution and returns an error message to the client
+        // return errors.New("Custom Error")
+        return nil
+    })
 	s.Register(new(IntRpc))
 	s.Start()
 }